 Exercise: an Aussie’s Bread and Butter

 The first thing your Aussie needs before anything else is exercise, lots of exercise.
-After all, the Aussie was bred to have excellent stamina and endurance.
-Clearly, it won’t enjoy sitting around doing nothing all day.
-It’s simply not designed for the life of leisure.
+After all, the Aussie was bred to have stamina and endurance.

 Walks – the Classic

-A nice long walk will do wonders to burn up some of that energy.
-If you can’t walk your dog every day, then at least try to do it every other day.
-And you can get creative here, too.
-You aren’t just limited to a walk around your neighborhood.
-You can take your Aussie on a hiking trail, beach strand, or even for a downtown promenade.
+A nice long walk will do wonders to burn up some of your Aussie’s energy.
+And you aren’t just limited to a walk around your neighborhood.
+You can take your Aussie on a hiking trail, beach strand, or even on a downtown promenade.

-A word of caution, though, about your animal’s socialization skills.
-If your animal isn’t socialized, you might want to put off the dog park until they are ready.
-You could start with some training in an obedience school where they can help you socialize your pet—even if it is only through sharing a space with other animals while under close supervision.
+If your Aussie isn’t properly socialized, you might want to put off the dog park until they are ready.
+You could start with some training in an obedience school where they can help you socialize your pet—even if it is only through sharing a space with other dogs while under close supervision.

-Like many other dogs, Aussies love running about and chasing things.
-Not only is it good for the animal physically, but it also engages their minds by tapping into some of the traits for which they were bred—most notably, it allows them to access their herding instincts by chasing down a ball, cornering it, and then bringing it back.
+Like many other dogs, Aussies love running about and chasing balls and frisbees which allows them to access their herding instincts by chasing down a toy, cornering it, and then bringing it back.

-Rubber balls or a rubber disc designed with a dog in mind work best for such activities.
-Hard plastic objects like frisbees should be avoided because they might hurt your dog’s teeth.
+Rubber balls or soft discs designed with a dog in mind work best for such activities.
+Hard plastic objects like frisbees should be avoided because they might hurt your Aussies’ teeth.

 Play Hide and Seek

-Exercise and physical activity train your dog’s body, but you can also make efforts to engage your dog’s mind.
+Physical activity trains your Aussie’s body, but you can also engage your dog’s mind.
 A popular technique for engaging an Aussie’s mind to keep it occupied is the use of puzzles.
-Generally speaking, most dog puzzles involve the dog figuring something out in order to get a treat.
-Each dog is different, but you’ll likely find that your Aussie is

-There are a number of food-dispensing toys and puzzles on the market.
-They require different methods of access.
-Some must be pawed, others licked, and others chewed upon or bounced to retrieve the treat.
+There are many food-dispensing dog puzzles on the market that require different methods to access the tasty treat.
+Some must be pawed, others licked, and others chewed to retrieve the treat.

-They also come in a variety of difficulty levels.
-Having different puzzles with different means of activation can help keep your Aussie occupied and tax much of his energy.
-It can be a great way to wear him or her out.
+Having different puzzles can help keep your Aussie occupied and tax much of his energy.
+Here are some great puzzle options:

-Chew toys are a great way to curb a dog’s destructive behavior.
+Chew toys are a great way to curb an Aussie’s destructive behavior.
 The idea is to get the dog to chew on the toy instead of on your furniture or whatever else you need to preserve.
-Although chew toys aren’t technically puzzles in themselves, they can be used as such with a few creative touches.

 You don’t necessarily need a Kong to provide a frozen treat for your dog.
-You could freeze some unsalted chicken or beef broth in a small bowl with an extra something suspended inside.
+You can also freeze some unsalted chicken or beef broth in a small bowl with a favorite squeaky ball suspended inside.

-Note: the easiest way to get the frozen broth out of the bowl, if it is sticking to it, is to run warm water over the outside of the bowl.
+Tip: the easiest way to get the frozen broth out of the bowl is to run warm water over the outside of the bowl.

-Those are some good tips and ideas to keep your dog’s mind active when it comes to treat-time.
-The idea is to turn it into a puzzle to get his canine brain working.
-But puzzle toys and treats aren’t the only way to get him thinking, read on for more.
+The idea is to turn it into a puzzle to get the canine brain working.
+But puzzle toys and treats aren’t the only way to engage your Aussie’s mind, read on for more.

 Teaching New Tricks

-Another excellent way to get your Aussie’s mind and brain working is to teach them new tricks.
+Another excellent way to get your Aussie’s mind working is to teach them new tricks.
 This can be fun for both you and your dog.

-A useful tool to use to help train your animal is called a clicker.
+A useful tool to use to help train is called a clicker.
 Basically, it is a device you “click” to make a sound to let your Aussies know it is performing the right action that you want.
-The click is accompanied by a treat.
-Several correct actions are stacked together to perform a trick.
+The click is sometimes accompanied by a treat.

-For example, your dog might look toward a chair (click), stick her head under the chair (click), and then finally crawl through (click).
-All the while, you may be saying “go under” and rewarding her with every click that marks a step in the process.
+For example, your dog might look toward a small hurdle (click), stick her head under the hurdle (click), and then finally crawl under (click).
+All the while, you should be saying “go under” and rewarding her with every click that marks a step in the process.

-Although useful, clickers are not absolutely necessary to teach your dog tricks.
-You can still do it the old-fashioned way with verbal direction, hand motions, and a small bag of treats.
-It just might take a little longer.
-Regardless, here are some ideas for tricks you can teach to your dog.
+Clickers are not absolutely necessary to teach your dog tricks.
+You can still do it with verbal direction, hand motions, and some treats.
+Here are some ideas for tricks you can teach your Aussie.

-Once your Aussie has mastered the basics, you can move on to more complicated tasks like running obstacle courses, fetching slippers, or putting away toys.
-It is important, though, to master the basics first as they form the foundation for more advanced skills.
+Once your Aussie has mastered the basics, you can move on to more complicated tasks like running obstacle courses or putting away toys.
+For more training ideas, visit 7 Steps to Train an Australian Shepherd.

-Socialization is a critical aspect of your Aussie’s life.
-Without proper socialization, your pet may develop a variety of bad behaviors that can be unpleasant for or even dangerous to visitors, other pets, or even you.
-With proper socialization your Aussie’s quality of life will improve and become happier and healthier.
+Socialization is a critical part of your Aussie’s life.
+With proper socialization, your Aussie’s quality of life will improve and become happier and healthier.

-Later, instruction can be had for more advanced training and skills.
-Even learning to socialize properly can be aided by a skilled instructor in a controlled environment.
+Aussie obedience training and proper socialization can be aided by a skilled instructor in a controlled environment.